simpleledger/conceptual-specification-obsolete/README.md

 | addr=             | string    |  ascii    | 100 max | blockchain address associated with the entity                       |
 | type=             | string    |  ascii    | 8 max   | can be one of: entity, resource, ledger                             |

-### Collision checking between the user's desired values and the arguments that could need to be parsed.
-This ensures a valid SLP entry
+### Collision checking between the user's desired values and the arguments that may need parsed.
+This will ensure a valid SLP entry
 | Argument |  Hex from ASCII | Byte count |
 |:--------:|:---------------:|:----------:|
 | slpver=  | 736c707665723d  |     7      |